-May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE All requirements listed here may be met either by passing external examinations (AP, CLEP, or IB), waiver examinations, where available, or by individual course challenge exams, or by course work.
+All requirements listed here may be met either by passing external examinations (AP, CLEP, or IB), waiver examinations, where available, or by individual course challenge exams, or by course work.
 Students should note that success in a waiver examination satisfies a requirement but does not yield unit credit.
-For information about the examinations, contact the SJSU Testing Office (http://testing.sjsu.edu).
+For information about the examinations, contact the SJSU Testing Office.